awesome-llm-papers/awesome-llm-papers.github.io/_publications/fu2022complexity.markdown

 citations: 63
 bibkey: fu2022complexity
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2210.00720'}]
-tags: [GPT, RAG, Security, Prompting, Model Architecture]
+tags: [Security, Model Architecture, RAG, Prompting, GPT, Evaluation]
 ---
 We study the task of prompting large-scale language models to perform multi-step reasoning.
 Existing work shows that when prompted with a chain of